Home - The Best Japanese Chef Knives in 2023

 Well, we took a closer look at the blade.
 That taper, with most of the curve being near the tip, makes it a fantastic chopper.
 If you’re just learning, you’ll like the smoothness you’ll feel when you rock the blade through veggies.
 If you’re a pro, you’ll love the speed.

 It weighs seven ounces.
-That’s heavy enough to actually feel something in your hand.
+That’s heavy enough to feel something in your hand.
 But that’s also light enough for precision slicing.

-It’s not the best for carving, but you can breeze through all kinds of prep work with it.
+It’s not for carving, but you can breeze through all kinds of prep work with it.
 And all it takes is a few swipes with sharpening steel to polish the edge.
 This is a quality Japanese chef’s knife that’s just as at home in a pro kitchen as it will be in yours.

 10. Miyabi Fusion Morimoto Edition Chef’s Knife